 - Process unsubscribes and requires custom solution for processing bounces and complaints

 - Manage email campaigns or store email templates

 - Track or provide reporting on campaign engagement (opens, clicks)

 BigMailer platform is a complete, low cost email marketing solution with a great return on investment for everyone.
-It’s optimized for agencies and makers who benefit from built-in brand management.
+It’s optimized for agencies and makers who benefit from built-in brand management to manage multiple clients or projects.
 Since BigMailer customers connect their Amazon SES accounts, there’s no need for BigMailer to manage an ecosystem of servers or IP addresses with shared reputation like traditional email service providers.

 Here are some benefits of using BigMailer in conjunction with your Amazon SES account:

-- Support for bulk, auto/drip and transactional email campaigns
+- Support for bulk + auto/drip + transactional email campaigns

 - Email campaign engagement tracking and reporting